lmorafp/patch-proof/README.md

 Remote repository dedicated to fork and clone issues.

-Centro Nelson's Students use this repository and learn forking, branching, adding collaborators, pulling and pushing.
+Centro Nelson's Students an Teachers use this repository and learn forking, branching, adding collaborators, pulling and pushing.